Tuition fees and scholarship scheme at SeAMK

 Please note, that students also need to pay for their own living costs.
 When applying for a residence permit in Finland, non-EU/EEA citizens need to demonstrate that they have 6720 € for one year at their disposal – in addition to the tuition fee.
 This is 560 € per month.
 However, the true cost of living can be higher.

-Scholarships for first year degree students
+Early Bird scholarship for the first year students

-How much is a scholarship?
+How much is an Early Bird scholarship?

 - Bachelor degree programmes conducted in English: 2100 € per academic year